Excess Skin Removal After Extreme Weight Loss

 Excess Skin Removal Overview

 Obesity is a growing epidemic in developed countries throughout the world.
 Obesity causes significant public health problems, including an increase in type 2 diabetes, cardiac disease, and degenerative joint disease.
 A simple indicator of obesity is the body mass index (BMI), which is the weight of an individual in kilograms divided by height in meters squared.
-A total of 60 million Americans are obese (BMI >30), and 9 million Americans have severe obesity (BMI >40).

 Over the short term, diets can be effective for losing weight; however, only about 5% of people maintain long-term weight loss from dieting.
 Because of this, many people who are severely obese have turned to bariatric surgery as a more definitive treatment.
-Approximately 100,000 bariatric surgical procedures were performed in the United States in the last year.

 Bariatric surgery for weight loss in individuals who are obese is becoming a safer and more commonly performed surgery.
 During weight gain, the skin expands to contain the underlying fat and can often lose elasticity.
 If older individuals or people whose weight was excessive for many years lose weight, the skin and underlying tissue do not naturally return to their original size.
 A number of surgical procedures for removing excessive skin and fat are available.